Press releases are still a key part of the corporate communications arsenal.

-If your press release has gone onto a second page, you’ve probably got two or more stories.
-(Or you’ve padded it out with irrelevant, self-congratulatory quotes from ‘important’ people you’ve been told have to be included.)
+If your press release has gone onto a second A4 page, you’ve probably got two or more stories.
+(Or you’ve padded it out with irrelevant, self-congratulatory quotes from ‘important’ people you’ve been told to include.)

 Discipline yourself to recognise when one story ends and another one begins.
 And don’t weave a weaker story into your strong one.
 You’ll simply dilute the good one.